-The dissertation examining committee for a PhD student consists of the advisory committee and an external examiner appointed by the Dean of CGPS.
-The external examiner is typically a member of faculty at another university and must be a recognized authority on the dissertation subject.
+The External Examiner is typically a member of faculty at another university and must be a recognized authority on the dissertation subject.
 The advisory committee will provide names of recommended external examiners, with curricula vitae and justification for their selection, to the Graduate Chair and the Graduate Programs Advisor, who will forward to the Dean of CGPS the names, addresses, and telephone numbers of the three preferred individuals, in order of priority, who are qualified to act as the external examiner.
 The College of Graduate and Post-doctoral Studies has strict guidelines to avoid conflict of interest or collaboration; please consult the CGPS Policies and Procedures Manual, section 8.2.